Please ensure Javascript is enabled for purposes of website accessibility Page 6: Providing Positive Feedback

 self-management strategy

-• Put a number of rubber bands on one wrist and move each rubber band to the other wrist whenever they provide a positive descriptive comment to a child, with the goal of moving all the rubber bands over in each activity or routine of the day.
+• Putting rubber bands on a wrist and moving one to the other wrist every time they provide a positive descriptive comment to a child, with the goal of transferring all the rubber bands during each activity or routine of the day

-• Tally the number of times positive feedback is used during the day on a sticky note, the board, or a clipboard.
+• Tallying the number of times they use positive feedback during the day on a sticky note, board, or clipboard

-• Use a timer to cue oneself to provide positive feedback at regular intervals.
+• Using a timer as a cue to provide positive feedback at regular intervals

-• Ask a coworker to count the number of times the teacher uses positive feedback.
+• Asking a coworker to count the number of times they use positive feedback

 Print Friendly, PDF & Email